 A substantial portion of variation in species richness across the study area (0.787) could be explained by a combination of models describing hydrology, flow modification, climate and soil conditions (Fig 2a,b).
 Hydrology and flow modification were co-dominant, while climate and soil variables contributed a minor component of variation; variation explained by the climate model was almost completely subsumed by the hydrological model.
 Land use and climate were also associated with SR but independently explained no variation (not shown in Fig 2a, but see Supporting Information for regression statistics).
 Increased SR in response to these conditions could not be explained by an increased number of exotic species present, and although SR did decrease with exotic proportional abundance (R2 = 0.115) (see Supporting Information S1), exotic abundance did not independently explain variation in SR.

 Species richness was highest when minimum flow conditions were unevenly distributed throughout the year (C_MinM, R2 = 0.237, Fig 2c), and where these seasonal patterns of minimum flows were consistent between years (M_MinM, R2 = 0.129, Fig 2d).
 Richness declined with increasing duration of high flow periods (HSMeanDur, R2 = 0.290, Fig 2e), but increased somewhat as these high flow periods became more frequent (MDFAnnHSNum, R2 = 0.106, Fig 2f).
-Increased dry season flows due to flow modification were weakly associated reduced SR (MDFMDFDry.mod, R2 = 0.117, Fig 2g).
+Increased dry season flows due to flow modification were weakly associated with reduced SR (MDFMDFDry.mod, R2 = 0.117, Fig 2g).
 Alterations to seasonal consistency of minimum flow patterns had a strong effect (M_MinM.mod, R2 = 0.412, Fig 2h), and corroborated the trend observed in Fig 2d: SR increased as patterns of monthly minimum flows became more consistent throughout the hydrological record.
 With respect to climate, SR was greater at sites which experienced higher rainfall (clim_pwet, R2 = 0.390, Fig 2i) and less variable temperature regimes (clim_tsea, R2 = 0.349, Fig 2j).
 Soils which contained more organic carbon (soil_soc, R2 = 0.202, Fig 2j) and higher silt content (soil_slt, R2 = 0.239, Fig 2k), lower total phosphorus (soil_pto, R2 = 0.110, Fig 2l) and lower available water capacity (soil_awc, R2 = 0.203, Fig 2m) supported richer communities.

-The data did not support hypothesis 1a, that rivers with more heterogeneous flow regimes host communities with higher SR, or hypothesis 1b, that there is a unimodal relationship between SR and flow heterogeneity.
-Further, these results oppose hypothesis 2 (that SR and functional diversity should decrease and abundance of exotic species should increase along gradients of increasing flow modification and catchment land-use intensity), given that rivers which experienced more consistent patterns of minimum flows hosted richer plant communities.
+The data did not support hypothesis 1a, that rivers with more heterogeneous flow regimes support communities with higher SR, or hypothesis 1b, that there is a unimodal relationship between SR and flow heterogeneity.
+Further, these results contradict hypothesis 2 (that SR and functional diversity should decrease and abundance of exotic species should increase along gradients of increasing flow modification and catchment land-use intensity), given that rivers which experienced more consistent patterns of minimum flows hosted richer plant communities.

 Environmental drivers of functional richness (FRic.SES)